DASA-Design/PyDASA/README.md

    1. **analysis**

+      1. conversion.py unit conversion handler for the solver, OUT OF SCOPE for now!!!❌
-      1. influence.py: contains the Sensitivity class for understanding variance in the coefficients.
+      2. scenario.py:  contains the Sensitivity class for understanding variance in the coefficients. 🔶👨‍💻
-      2. problem.py: has the main Solver() class of the project
-      3. scenarios.py: creates alternative escenarios iterating over Sensitivty reports and montecarlo???? pretty advance, next iteration!!! what iterate over the relevance list and find unique an repeated coeffcients??
-      4. simulation.py: monte carlo slmulator of the coeffcients
+      3. simulation.py: monte carlo slmulator for one coefficient🔶👨‍💻

       ---
    2. **buckingham**

-      1. vaschy.py: contains the Pi/PiCoefficient/Coefficient class to represent the dimensionless number resulting of the analysis.
+      1. vaschy.py: contains the Pi/PiCoefficient/Coefficient class to represent the dimensionless number resulting of the analysis. ✅

       ---
    3. **core:** shared and core capabilities

-      1. basics.py: contains Validation class, shared capabilities for those who need it.
+      1. basics.py: contains Validation class, shared capabilities for those who need it. ✅
-      2. fundamental.py: contains Dimension class, the basis of dimensional analysis (replaces FDU), for the future it need _unit attribute/property.
+      2. fundamental.py: contains Dimension class, the basis of dimensional analysis (replaces FDU), for the future it need _unit attribute/property. ✅
-      3. measurements.py: contains the Metric class, fundamental for unit conversion when necessary, NOT FEASIBLE!!!
+      3. measurements.py: contains the Unit class, fundamental for unit conversion when necessary, NOT FEASIBLE!!! ❌
-      4. parameters.py: contain Variable class to execute the analysis
+      4. parameters.py: contain Variable class to execute the analysis ✅

       ---
    4. **datastructs:** data structures to manage the unit conversion process.

       1. **lists**

-         1. dymarray.py: arraylist.
+         1. dymarray.py: arraylist. ✅
-         2. singlelinked.py: single linked list.
+         2. singlelinked.py: single linked list. ✅
-         3. doublelinked.py: double linked list.
+         3. doublelinked.py: double linked list. ✅
-         4. nodes.py: node list for double and single linked.
+         4. nodes.py: node list for double and single linked. ✅
       2. **tables**

-         1. chaining.py: separate chaining hashtable.
+         1. chaining.py: separate chaining hashtable. ✅
-         2. entry.py: entry useful for the separate chaining hashtable
+         2. entry.py: entry useful for the separate chaining hashtable. ✅

          ---
    5. **dimensional**

-      1. model.py: contains de DModel class to solve de dimensiona matrix.
+      1. domain.py unit conversion handler/manager for the the matrix UnitsManager, OUT OF SCOPE for now!!!❌
-      2. framework.py: contaons de DFramwork class to manage and control de DMatrix in the solving process.
+      2. framework.py: contaons de DimFramework class to manage and control the DimMatrix in the solving process. ✅
-      3. conversion.py unit conversion handler for the solver, OUT OF SCOPE for now!!!
+      3. influence.py: contains the SensitivityReport class for understanding variance in the coefficients. 🔶👨‍💻
+      4. model.py: contains de DimMatrix class to solve de dimensional matrix. ✅
+      5. phenomena.py: has the main Solver() class of the project 🔶👨‍💻
+      6. practical.py contains the SimulationManager class to control all the montecartlo simulations of all data 🔶👨‍💻

       ---
    6. **utils**

-      1. config.py: contains all global and shared variables for the analysis.
+      1. config.py: contains all global and shared variables for the analysis. ✅
-      2. default.py contains all the default stuff needed for custom datastructures + other functionalities, usefull in the future!!!
+      2. default.py contains all the default stuff needed for custom datastructures + other functionalities, usefull in the future!!! ✅
-      3. errors.py: contains the generic error_handler() function for all components.
+      3. errors.py: contains the generic error_handler() function for all components. ✅
-      4. helpers.py: contains any other funcion useful for the process, include MAD for hashtable, check if is prime, and other stuff
+      4. helpers.py: contains any other funcion useful for the process, include MAD for hashtable, check if is prime, and other stuff. ✅
+      5. queues.py: library that implement the queue theory for simulations and stuff 🔶👨‍💻
-      5. io.py: contains all the input/ouput functions for saving data of the analyisis, also exports to be use in other platforms (MATPLOTLIB!!)
+      6. io.py: contains all the input/ouput functions for saving data of the analyisis, also exports to be use in other platforms (MATPLOTLIB and files!!)
+NOT NOW❌

       ---
+   7. math ⚠️⚠️⚠️ TODO ⚠️⚠️⚠️

+      1. numbers.py
+      2. queues.py

+      ---
-   7. ~~**visualization:** dont NEED it, USE MATPLOTLIB OR OTHER STUFF!!!!, but y need to create plots and charts from vars + coefficients~~
+   8. ~~**visualization:** dont NEED it, USE MATPLOTLIB OR OTHER STUFF!!!!, but y need to create plots and charts from vars + coefficients ❌~~